 GAC 500: A liquid acrylic polymer emulsion with a leveling ability that forms a hard, glossy film.
 This medium is useful for increasing film hardness and reducing tack while maintaining flexibility.
 It is the hardest polymer that can be applied to flexible supports.

 GAC 800: A liquid acrylic polymer emulsion that does not craze in pours/puddles and dries with the same uniform surface and dimensional integrity as when wet.
-Other GACs will craze, developing shrinkage crevices running across the surface.
+Other GACs will craze if poured, developing shrinkage crevices running across the surface.
 This medium dries with a gloss finish and flexibility, but on